JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 It is important to note that some of the [Kotlin/Native targets](#supported-platforms) may only be built with an appropriate host machine:

-* Linux targets may only be built on a Linux host;
+* Linux MIPS targets (`linuxMips32` and `linuxMipsel32`) require a Linux host.
+Other Linux targets can be built on any supported host;
 * Windows targets require a Windows host;
 * macOS and iOS targets can only be built on a macOS host;
-* Android Native targets require a Linux or macOS host;
+* The 64-bit Android Native target require a Linux or macOS host;

 A target that is not supported by the current host is ignored during build and therefore not published.
 A library author may want to set up builds and publishing from different hosts as required by the library target platforms.